Ontario homeowner reviewing HRS heat pump rebate documents at kitchen table

 Updated for 2026

-2026 program update: Enbridge HER+ closed Dec 31, 2025.
-Canada Greener Homes Grant closed Jan 20, 2026.
-Both are replaced by the programs below.
-Pre-registered applications under the old programs are still being honoured through their original terms.
+2026 program update: The federal Canada Greener Homes Loan (0% financing) closed to new applications Oct 1, 2025, and the Oil-to-Heat-Pump grant closed July 31, 2026.
+Enbridge HER+ closed Dec 31, 2025 and the Canada Greener Homes Grant closed Jan 20, 2026.
+The active programs below are what new applicants can claim today.
+Pre-registered applications under the old programs are still being honoured.

 $7,500